Doing Business in

 A Strategic Geographical Location

-When doing business in Honduras one will find that it has the lowest logistics costs in all of the region and operates as a distribution center for the rest of Central America.
-Puerto Cortes, on Honduras’ Atlantic coast, is the largest deep-water port in the region and it is one of four mega ports that are found in Latin America.
+When doing business in Honduras, one will find that it has the lowest logistics costs in all of the region and operates as a distribution center for the rest of Central America.
+Puerto Cortes, on Honduras’ Atlantic coast, is the largest deep-water port in the region.
+Additionally, it is one of four mega ports that are found in Latin America.

 A Cost-Effective Labor Force